 Those who are weight-conscious can reduce the calorie content by removing the cheese.

 This is also a great meal for pre-exercise.
 It provides easily digestible energy without too much protein or fat that can cause discomfort during training.
 Total: around 360kcal, 77g carbohydrate, 17g protein.

 For athletes with high protein needs but lower carbohydrate requirements – jumpers and throws for example – cottage cheese or canned tuna are cheap toppings to try.
 Both are low in fat but cram in 18-22g of high-quality animal protein per potion without blowing the carbohydrate budget.

 You can spice things up by adding chives to the cottage cheese and sweet corn to the tuna.
 Beware the mayonnaise though!
-Total: 260 kcal / 50-55g carbohydrate / 18-22g protein.
+Total: around 260kcal, 50-55g carbohydrate, 18-22g protein.

 Goal: Pre-exercise meal